Unimodality: Mode, median and mean

-It is worth noting that the maximum distance is minimized at $\alpha=0.5$ (i.e., when the symmetric quantile average is equal to $q_{0.5} = \nu$), which indeed motivates the common choice of the median as a robust estimator for the mean.
+The maximum distance is minimized at $\alpha=0.5$ (i.e., when the symmetric quantile average is equal to $q_{0.5} = \nu$), which indeed motivates the common choice of the median as a robust estimator for the mean.
 Moreover, when $\alpha = 0.5$, the bound is equal to $\sqrt{3/5}$, which is the maximum distance between the median and the mean of a unimodal distribution.

 A similar relation holds between the median and the mode θ: they lie within 31/2 ≈ 1.732 standard deviations of each other:

 It can also be shown that the mean and the mode lie within 31/2 of each other:

 Skewness and kurtosis

 Rohatgi and Szekely claimed that the skewness and kurtosis of a unimodal distribution are related by the inequality:

 where κ is the kurtosis and γ is the skewness.
 Klaassen, Mokveld, and van Es showed that this only applies in certain settings, such as the set of unimodal distributions where the mode and mean coincide.

 They derived a weaker inequality which applies to all unimodal distributions:

 This bound is sharp, as it is reached by the equal-weights mixture of the uniform distribution on [0,1] and the discrete distribution at {0}.